afahmy31/spotify-react/README.md

 ## Important Note

-Before Starting the application, please create a `.env` file containing only `REACT_APP_SPOTIFY_TOKEN` with a valid spotify token.
+Before Starting the application, please create a `.env` file in the project directory containing only `REACT_APP_SPOTIFY_TOKEN` with a valid spotify token.

 ## Available Scripts